National Prescription Drug Takeback Day is October 29, 2022. See here for details.

 Note: Medicine Disposal is not available at SCARCE.
 Please see below for locations.

 How Do I Dispose of Old or Unwanted Medicine?

 What happens to the medicine?

-Just empty all the pills into a ziplock bag.
+Empty all the pills into a ziplock bag.
 Liquid medicine should stay in the original container and be enclosed in a separate ziploc bag.
-Empty bottles or containers can be disposed of separately (look for the recycling triangle).
-The police stations have very limited space to collect the old medicine and want to prioritize disposal of medicines and not packaging nor do they want your personal information from the prescription bottle
+Empty bottles or containers can be disposed of separately (and may be recyclable).
+Collection sites have very limited space to collect old medicine and want to prioritize disposal of medicines and not packaging nor do they want your personal information from the prescription bottle.

 - Prescription & Over-the-Counter Medications